arshiyanoorain/githubaction-tasks/README.md

 This repository contains the base project part oef our on-site GitHub Verified Partneerer wkshop program. dfsdfIt is meant to be used for in-classroom training under the supervision of GitHub coaches.sdad

 This is the NodeJS version of our "Tasonkotsu" workshop webapp.
-The codebase is pretty simple: it's ferfa NodeJS app that will connect to GitHub's [Octocat API endpoint](https://api.github.com/octocat) and return the Zen quote of the day.
+The codebase is prettysdasdsimple: it's ferfa NodeJS app that will connect to GitHub's [Octocat API endpoint](https://api.github.com/octocat) and return the Zen quote of the day.
 E.g.:

 ### Demo (sucess)